MLAPrince/Password-Manager-using-MERN_stack/README.md

 # MLA Pass - Your Secure Password Manager
 ### Live Link : https://mlapass.vercel.app
 ### Note : Storing credentials on my live link is not secure because mongoDB is setted up to access from anywhere.
-For secure credentials storage you need to connect your own mongoDB URI as this app is just for personal credentials storage
+For secure credentials storage you need to connect your own mongoDB URI as this app is just for personal credentials storage or wait for the authentication to get implemented.
+I will make it near future.

 ![MLA Pass Screenshot](frontend/public/MLA%20Pass%201.jpg)